stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 ![table showing MFU and HFU for various models; Table 3 in https://arxiv.org/pdf/2204.02311.pdf](figures/palm_mfu_table.png)

 FSDP is likely to perform less well on clusters of the sizes in this table (i.e., a few thousand TPUs or GPUs), since it requires more communication than other approaches.
-However, at our scale, we find that FSDP is better than either a combination of FSDP and tensor parallelism or tensor parallelism alone.
+However, at our scale, we find that FSDP is better than either tensor parallelism or a combination of FSDP and tensor parallelism.
 We leave pipeline parallelism and more thorough comparisons as future work.

-XXX draw a comparison to https://github.com/mosaicml/examples/tree/release/v0.0.4/examples/llm/throughput#a100-80gb to the extent it's fair
+Though the hardware is different, we can also compare to the [very large table of results from MosaicML](https://github.com/mosaicml/examples/tree/release/v0.0.4/examples/llm/throughput#a100-80gb), whose numbers are generally in the 45-55% range for MFU and 55-65% range for HFU (though they have some outliers!).
+Our results are in the same ballpark, though typically just a bit lower.
+Partially, this is attributable to them using [Flash Attention](https://arxiv.org/abs/2205.14135) and not using gradient checkpointing at lower scales (which is easier to do on the higher-memory A100s); these settings improve MFU.

+Our results here demonstrate that you can get good scalability in a highly legible codebase, with the logic of the model decoupled from the logic of parallelism.
-We of course cannot claim full credit for these results: they build on the excellent work of the JAX team, the XLA team, the TPU team, and all the algorithmic and hardware improvements that they themselves build on.
-Nevertheless, our results here demonstrate that you can get good scalability in a highly legible codebase, with the logic of the model decoupled from the logic of the parallelism.
+We of course cannot claim full credit for these results: they build on the excellent work of the JAX, XLA, and TPU teams, as well as all the algorithmic and hardware improvements that they themselves build on.
+Nevertheless, we hope that our work makes it easier for others to experiment with models at larger scales than they otherwise would have.

 # Reproducibility: Bitwise Determinism with Levanter and JAX